ztachip/ztachip/Documentation/PortProcedure.md

 - Update NUM_PCORE [here](../SW/base/zta.h) to be 8 for large version and 4 for small version.
 This must be the same value as pid_gen_max_c configured above

-- Update MEM_MAP [here](../SW/base/zta.h) to be the memory map address that you map ztachip to on your AXI bus.

 - Update linker file [linker.ld](../SW/linker.ld) to match your SOC DDR memory size.
 The important parameters are RAM,_heap_size,_stack_size